Latest update

 Please join us in praying for the following:

-• Pray that children would receive the education they need to reach their potential and live full and flourishing lives.
+• Pray for God's provision for children and youth to continue their education so they can reach their potential and live full and flourishing lives.

 • Pray for wisdom for the National Leadership Team and staff as they work to serve the children living in more rural areas.